Sleep Supplements Archives | Optimal Circadian Health

 L-theanine works its magic through two processes… and you need to understand these before just slapping this supplement into your Amazon cart.

-First, L-theanine promotes relaxation and alpha brain waves.
+First, it promotes relaxation and alpha brain waves.

 Alpha brain waves are when your mind goes into a “wakeful relaxation” mental state and promotes relaxation (Rao et al., 2015).